 Deerhound and Irish Wolfhound

 So many stories of fact and fable surround the history of these two related Gazehounds or Sight Hounds, the accuracy of their exact background has become lost in the mists of time.
 For these breeds are as old as the first civilizations of Scotland and Ireland respectively.
-The British Isles would not have become established in the first instance had it not been for the assistance of these magnificent, majestic hunting dogs.
+It is fair to say the British Isles would not have become established in the first instance had it not been for the assistance of these magnificent, majestic hunting dogs.